Trusted WordPress tutorials, when you need them most.

 Formatting can also encourage visitors to read your post’s entire comment section, even when it’s long and even when your comments are split across multiple pages.

-With that in mind, let’s look at how to add formatting quicktags to your WordPress comment forms.
+With that in mind, we’ll show you how to add formatting quicktags to your WordPress comment forms.
+Here’s a quick overview of all the topics we’ll cover in this guide:

 How to Add Quicktags in Your WordPress Comment Forms